 “The strength of GLOCAL’s academic offering, in my opinion, is its diversity.
 By signing onto this program, one is signing on to meeting new standards, methods of teaching, learning expectations, and assessment criteria.”

-“I look forward to EUR and the pathway-specific approach my smaller cohort will receive to finalise our GLOCAL education and shape our thesis… I think that kind of direction is crucial for a successful one-year marathon of a strong thesis.”
+“I look forward to Erasmus University Rotterdam and the pathway-specific approach my smaller cohort will receive to finalise our GLOCAL education and shape our thesis… I think that kind of direction is crucial for a successful one-year marathon of a strong thesis.”

 The 3rd cohort of GLOCAL students were formally welcomed to the City of Glasgow and to the university at an evening reception in the elegant surroundings of Glasgow City Chambers, on Thursday 19th September 2019.